railsuser2014/openobject-doc-book-en/source/book/4/4_12_Services/4_12_Services_planning.rst

 			any work that has been completed late but hasn't yet been shown to the client.

 			The second approach will require you to report on the functions that haven't been completed, and on how they would fit into a future planning phase.
-However that won't involve a break in the working time allocated to the project.
+That won't involve a break in the working time allocated to the project, however.
 			You'd then generate two different lists: a staffing plan for the different projects, and the list of tasks prioritized for the client's project.
 This approach offers a number of advantages over the first one: